Sumireneko/vectrize_plugin/README.md

 * Lasso draw mode(use FreeHand Selection),(Fillcolor as Forground Color and Bordercolor as Background color )

 # Update History
+v0.6 - 2026/02/17
+* Krita 5.3 and 6 compatible (PyQt5 / PyQt6 supported)
+* Added a compatibility layer for PyQt5 and PyQt6 (qt_compat.py).
+* This layer handles various API changes, including the transition from exec_() to exec(),
+* updated enum types, event handling differences, and changes in the UI file loader.

 v0.5 - 2025/10/19
 * Tested with Krita v5.2.14(PyQt5 and Python 3.13)
 * Preliminary PyQt6 compatibility added Updated import logic to support PyQt6 for future Krita 6.x compatibility.